-Targetprocess Executives on Inntegrating UX into Agile Development
+Targetprocess Executives on Integrating UX into Agile Development

 InfoQ recently spoke to Michael Dubakov & Andrey Mihailenko of Targetprocess about the upcoming release of the product, and their own experiences integrating user experience into their agile development process.
 The first part of the interview can be found here.